gogetdata/ggd-recipes/docs/source/pkg-info.rst

 * *-c:* The :code:`-c` flag represents the ggd channel the package came from.
 The default is genomics.

-* *-av:* The :code:`-av` flag is used to list *all available* versions of the ggd package.
-Not all versions will be installed on your system.
-This flag only needs to be set and will not accept additional arguments.

 * *-sr:* The :code:`-sr` flag is used to *show the recipe* for the data package.
 Showing the recipe will allow the user to identify where the data was originally downloaded, how it was processed, and other information about the data being used.

 If the package has not been installed on your system then the package info will not be displayed and the recipe will not be accessible.
-However, you can use the -av flag to list all of the available versions.

 Examples
 --------